hasibzunair/res-unet-fastmri/README.md

 ### Challenge description

-Given an undersampled MRI scan, the goal is to reconstruct a high resolution MRI scan.
+Given an undersampled knee MRI scan, the goal is to reconstruct a high resolution knee MRI scan.
+More details about the dataset and task can be found [here](https://fastmri.org/dataset/).

 ### Dependencies
 This work is implemented in Python 3.6 and Keras using Tensorflow as backend.